 - Time Elapsed

-What is Effort?
+What is the Effort?

 As the name suggests, “effort” is defined as the amount of work, or the number of work units used to complete an activity.
-In simple terms, effort is the number of hours workers spend, focused on a particular task, to get a certain job done.
+In simple terms, the effort is the number of hours workers spend, focused on a particular task, to get a certain job done.
 If you want to determine the other two, you must first determine the effort in a project.
-Effort is most often expressed in staff hours, days, or weeks.
+The effort is most often expressed in staff hours, days, or weeks.

 Stakeholders often want to know how much a project will cost.
 This chiefly depends on the measure of time members of the project spend on the project.
 A simple example to explain this concept follows.
 Let’s say you begin to paint your house.
-You work 6 hours a day for 9 days.
+You work for 6 hours a day for 9 days.
 Your effort would then be the amount of time you take in a day multiplied by the number of days you work, which would be 54 hours.
 The effort you put in is 54 hours.